Immiora/the-narrow/wiki/people/HarbaEllicott.md

 We also found a sample of her blood and [pigmen](pigmen)'s blood at the [University Greenhouse #3](UniversityGreenhouse).
 It is likely that she was killed at the Greenhouse and dragged outside toward the pub.

 ### Graduation project
 Harba was a graduate student of prof. [Magnus Cotton](MagnusCotton).
 Both worked on botany projects.
-Her thesis was about the classification of the specimen that late prof. [Pete Bishop](Pete Bishop) had brought back from his expedition to [The Marvain Islands](TheMarvainIslands).
+Her thesis was about the classification of the specimen that late prof. [Pete Bishop](Pete Bishop) had brought back from his expedition to [The Marvain Islands](TheMarvainIslands) that took place 10 years ago.

 There were 12 specimens.
 They are believed to have hallucinogenic properties.
 Many uncatalogued.
 Harba left behind a jounal describing her work.